The new all-in-one Articles module for Joomla 5.2

 Modules: Articles Display Options tab (screenshot)

-Modules: Articles Display Options tab
+Display Options tab

 Modules: Articles Ordering Options tab (screenshot)

-Replacing the Joomla Articles - Latest module with the new Articles module
+Replacing the Articles - Latest module

 TabParameterSetting